NFL Team Grades for Week 3

 Result: Lost 43-37 (OT)

-If you're a fan of NFL shootouts, you probably loved the game between the Atlanta Falcons and New Orleans Saints this week.
+If you're a fan of NFL shootouts, you probably loved the game between the Atlanta Falcons and New Orleans Saints.
 If you're a fan of the Falcons, though, you probably came away disappointed.

 Atlanta did some good things, to be sure.
-Matt Ryan (374 yards, five touchdowns) threw the ball up and down the field), and rookie wideout Calvin Ridley (146 yards, three touchdowns) had his coming-out party.
+Matt Ryan (374 yards, five touchdowns) threw the ball up and down the field, and rookie wideout Calvin Ridley (146 yards, three touchdowns) had his coming-out party.
 However, Atlanta's defense—which dominated in Week 1 and at least made some key plays in Week 2—was nowhere to be found.

 New Orleans racked up 534 yards, 32 first downs and didn't commit a turnover.
 The Saints also drove down the field in overtime and won on a Drew Brees touchdown run.
 He had two touchdown runs in the game, the 19th and 20th of his career.